Rossing Center at the Open House in Ramle (in cooperation with the Friends of the Open House)

 The 1300-year-old city of Ramle is home to a mixed Arab-Jewish population and to the three Abrahamic religions.
 However, there is little in the way of genuine encounter between the two peoples and three main faith groups, and this in turn leads to the perpetuation of misinformation, stereotypes and prejudice.

 Situated in a building saturated with both Arab and Jewish history, the Open House creates new opportunities for the Rossing Center to impact in a specific locality, and contribute to Ramle’s transition from a ‘mixed’ to a truly ‘shared’ city.
-Endorsed by the Friends of the Open House NGO and supported by the Ramle Municipality, the City Council and associated outreach organizations such as the Center for Youth and Development of Human Capital, and the Center for Community Mediation and Conflict Resolution, the Rossing Center’s Open House activities create a ‘safe’ space for cooperation, dialogue, and personal and communal empowerment.
-The Rossing Center has been operating the activities in the house since 2020.
+In cooperation with the Friends of the Open House NGO and supported by the Ramle Municipality, the City Council and associated outreach organizations such as the Center for Youth and Development of Human Capital, and the Center for Community Mediation and Conflict Resolution, the Rossing Center’s Open House activities create a ‘safe’ space for cooperation, dialogue, and personal and communal empowerment.
+The Rossing Center has been operating the activities in the house since 2020 in cooperation with the Friends of the Open House.

 Rossing Center logo